bocadilloproject/bocadillo/docs/topics/http/views.md

 - Then, we define an `async` function called `current_datetime` — this is the view function.
 A view function takes a [`Request`][Request] and a [`Response`][Response] (in this order) as its first two arguments, which are typically called `req` and `res` respectively.

 ::: tip
-The view function's name does not matter to Bocadillo, although it is a good practice to give it a descriptive name that starts with a verb (as for any Python function).
+The view function's name is used by Bocadillo when the view is associated to the route.
+See [naming routes].
 :::

 - Next, we grab the current date and time and build a dictionary out of it.